mercadopago/devsite-docs/guides/woocommerce/plugin-configuration.en.md

 Next, we will explain how to configure each item of the plugin.
 Click on the titles to display the options to complete.

-## Integrate the store to Mercado Pago
+## Integrate store to Mercado Pago

 Test and production credentials are requested in this field.
-1. Click on the **Check credentials** button to enter the Mercado Pago panel and see your credentials.
+1. Click on the **Check credentials** button to enter the Mercado Pago panel and see your credentials. **Important**: Please note that test credentials will be requested first and then production credentials.
 2. Complete the requested fields and click **Save and continue**.

-## Personalize your business
+## Business personalization

 In the section **Information about your store** you can offer store data to offer a more complete experience and with more information to customers